eshedhayoun/Distributed-Text-Analysis-Pipeline/README.md

 # Distributed Text Analysis Pipeline

-**Authors:**
+**Author:**
-- Eshed Hayoun (ID: 212206692)
+Eshed Hayoun
-- Idan Sarfati (ID: 209167188)

-A cloud-based distributed system for parallel natural language processing using AWS infrastructure (EC2, S3, SQS).
+This is a cloud-based distributed system for parallel natural language processing using AWS infrastructure (EC2, S3, SQS).

 ## What It Does